 Susan G. Komen fought breast cancer with her heart, body and soul.
 Throughout her diagnosis, treatments, and endless days in the hospital, she spent her time thinking of ways to make life better for other women battling breast cancer instead of worrying about her own situation.
 Moved by Susan’s compassion for others and commitment to making a difference, Nancy G. Brinker promised her sister that she would do everything in her power to end breast cancer.

-In 1982, that promise became Susan G. Komen for the Cure® and launched the global breast cancer movement.
+In 1982, that promise became Susan G. Komen® and launched the global breast cancer movement.
 Today, Susan G. Komen is the boldest community fueling the best science and making the biggest impact in the fight against breast cancer.
 Thanks to events like the Komen Race for the Cure, we have invested more than $2 billion to fulfill our promise, working to end breast cancer in the U.S. and throughout the world through ground-breaking research, community health outreach, advocacy and programs in more than 50 countries.

 Across the country, that promise is upheld by a network of 125 Affiliate offices.
 At the heart of each Affiliate is a person or group of people who, like Susan, wanted to make a difference.